-The observations described above formed the basis from which researchers with extensive knowledge and experience at each site estimated the actual number of marine mammals that may be subject to take.
-Take estimates for each species for which take would be authorized were based on the following equation:
+Researchers with extensive knowledge and experience at each site estimated the actual number of marine mammal takes likely to occur, using the observations described above.
+Take estimates for each species were based on the following equation:

-Take estimate per survey site = number of expected animals per site number of planned survey events per survey site
+Take estimate/survey site = # of expected animals/site # of planned survey events/survey site.

-For take estimates, UCSC/PISCO summed the total number of marine mammals, by species, "encountered" at each research site during the period from 2013 to 2018 (i.e., all observations score 0 to 4 on the above scale).
-We then summed the number of sampling events where marine mammals were encountered at each site and calculated the average number of encounters per event (see Tables 2-5).
-These are the "number of expected animals per site" for the equation above.
-Note the number of these historical encounters that qualified as Level B take was less than 40 percent of all encounters (see application Section 6), so take estimates are expected to be conservative and consider potential temporal variation.
-The maximum number of planned survey events per survey site is listed in Tables 2-5.
-For Steller sea lions the one sighting from 2009 was used in this analysis.
-The take estimate by species per survey site calculation results can also be found in Tables 2-5.
+UCSC/MARINe summed the total number of each species of marine mammal "encountered" at each research site during the period from 2013 to 2024 (observations score between 0 to 3 on the above scale).
+To calculate the number of expected animals per site, they summed the number of sampling events where marine mammals were encountered at each site and calculated the average number of encounters per event (see tables 2-5).
+Less than 40 percent of all encounters qualified as incidental take by Level B harassment (see Application Section 6); therefore, calculated take estimates are expected to be conservative.
+The maximum number of planned survey events per survey site is listed in tables 2-5.
+For Steller sea lions, the single sighting from 2009 was used in this analysis.
+Calculation results for the take estimate by species per survey site can also be found in tables 2-5.